Substance Abuse Counseling

 - Certificate of Achievement in Substance Abuse Counseling (10 courses, 29 credits)

-- Classes in Fall River, Fall 2017, expanding to Taunton and New Bedford, Spring 2018
+- Classes in Fall River, Taunton and New Bedford, Fall 2020

 - Ideal credentials for working professionals, students currently enrolled in Behavioral and Social Sciences, Health Sciences, Human Services, Direct Support and Medical Assisting Programs, as well as persons with prior personal histories or familial issues of addiction.

-- Upon completion of the program, you will be well prepared for the licensing exam to become a Substance Abuse Counselor (CADAC).
+- Upon completion of the program, you will be well prepared for the licensing / certification exam to become a Certified Substance Abuse Counselor (CADAC) or Licensed Alcohol/Drug counselor through the MA Department of Public Health.

 - Employment opportunities include Individual and familial counseling with persons living with addiction; group counseling; case management; positions in inpatient and outpatient rehabilitation facilities; psycho-educational and prevention work in the community.